- Subtopic

 Need assistance with book publications?

-The publication and sharing of scholarly works and research can take many forms, from a traditional method of books and journals, to more novel modalities in visual and digital formats.
+The publication and sharing of scholarly works and research can take many forms, from traditional books and journals, to more novel modalities in visual and digital formats.
 Depending on the method that best suits the project, there are various groups at Duke ready to support investigators throughout the process.

 Preparing to share work